 Practical: Anatomy: Topographical anatomy of the head and the neck: VII.-VIII. a.
 Open the posterior wall of the pharynx and investigate the related structures.
-Study the faucial isthmus.
-Dissection of the larynx in situ. b.
+Study the faucial isthmus. b.
 Demonstration of the median section of the head and neck.
 Conclusion of the dissection of the pharynx and larynx.
-Make a schematic drawing of the median section of the head.
 Demonstration of the pharynx, larynx, tongue, palatine and lingual tonsil.
-Make schematic drawings of these structures.

 Histology: a.
-Lymphatic tissues - part one1.
+Lymphatic tissues - part one 1.
 Thymus (HE stain) 2.
 Lymphatic follicle (large intestine) HE stain 3.
 Lymph node (HE stain) 4.
 Demonstration: Cells of the lymph node (video) b.
 Lymphatic tissues part two 1.
 Spleen (HE stain) 2.
 Palatine tonsil (HE stain) 3.
 Lingual tonsil (HE stain)